 Ginger Spiced Fresh Cranberry Sauce with Orange

-This homemade cranberry sauce recipe is a holiday favorite.
-It’s SUPER easy to make this cranberry sauce with orange juice & ginger for a zingy side dish.
+This homemade ginger orange cranberry sauce recipe is a holiday favorite.
+The recipe calls for orange juice & ginger to make a sweet and zingy side dish.

-Even if you’re a fan of the canned cranberry jelly that graces so many of our holiday tables, try serving this recipe alongside the jellied version.
+Even if you’re a fan of the canned cranberry sauce that graces so many of our holiday tables, try serving this recipe alongside the jellied version.
 You might just like both!

 Cranberries are far from local for us — duly noted.
 But if given the choice between a canned, BPA-laden tradition, or one homemade from the heart, we’ll take this one every time.
 This homemade cranberry sauce with orange juice and ginger graces our table at Thanksgiving and Christmas.